Package Leaflet: Information for the Patient

 Each tablet contains 100 mg of alopurinol as the active ingredient.

-The other components are: lactose monohydrate, cornstarch, povidone and magnesium stearate.
+The other components are: lactose monohydrate, cornstarch, povidone, and magnesium stearate.

-Appearance of Alopurinol Sun and contents of the packaging
+Appearance of Alopurinol Sun and Package Contents

-Biconvex tablets of white or cream color.
+Biconvex tablets, white or cream in color.

 Marketing Authorization Holder: